 It is my hope that as we become better advocates for a quality of death, we will give doctors permission to be more honest and realistic not purveyors of false hope.
 Hope that leads us to make decisions that do not secure a death that is in line with the values by which we have led our lives.

 I have been at this work for a couple of years and still can't seem to answer the question "What is a death doula?" succintly.
 Some common replies are "I am a non medical person that provides physical, emotional and spiritual support to dying people and their caregivers."
 Or "I am a different doula with every client I have."
 While both of these are true I don't think they do much to answer the "What is a death doula?" question.

 Frequently I get called from the hospital.
-In that case I get the back story and find out why they called.
-Ironically most people say something to the effect of "I don't know why I am calling I just didn't know what else to do."
+I get the back story and find out why they called.
+Most people say something to the effect of "I don't know why I am calling I just didn't know what else to do."
 What they need me to be is an emotional lighthouse.
 Anticipatory grief can create chaos in waiting rooms.
 I see my role as being the calm presence showing them the way to solid ground.
 I remind them that they can do this and then offer them some tools.

 These prayers are helpful because when we find ourselves at the bedside of a dying loved one we can be at a loss as to what to say and do.
 I always encourage them to let everyone have some alone time with the person.
 Hearing is the last sense to leave so even though they are in a sleep coma you can still talk to them.
 This is helpful even in the deaths where there is conflict.
 I encourage people to say what is in their heart.
 I prep them to be able to speak their truth in a calm and measured way.
 It is equally important that after they have had their 5-15 minutes they need to let the person die in peace.